ultralytics/ultralytics/docs/en/integrations/vscode-snippets.md

   <strong>NOTE: </strong>Tab-completion used to complete snippet and quickly hop between fields.
 </p>

-✔ Are you a data scientist or machine learning engineer building computer vision applications with Ultralytics?
+✅ Are you a data scientist or machine learning engineer building computer vision applications with Ultralytics?

-✔ Do you despise writing repetitive code for common tasks?
+✅ Do you despise writing repetitive code for common tasks?

-✔ Are you always forgetting the arguments or default values for the [predict], [train], [track], or [val] methods?
+✅ Are you always forgetting the arguments or default values for the [predict], [train], [track], or [val] methods?

-✔ Looking to get started with Ultralytics and wish you had an _easier_ way to reference or run code examples?
+✅ Looking to get started with Ultralytics and wish you had an _easier_ way to reference or run code examples?

-✔ Want to speed up your development cycle when working with Ultralytics?
+✅ Want to speed up your development cycle when working with Ultralytics?

-If you use Visual Studio Code and answered 'yes' to any of the above, then the Ultralytics-Snippets extension for VS Code is her to help!
+If you use Visual Studio Code and answered 'yes' to any of the above, then the `Ultralytics-Snippets` extension for VS Code is her to help!
 It was the Ultralytics Community that inspired the creation of this extension.
 Read on to learn more about the extension, how to install it, and how to use it.

 ## Why VS Code?